 DO install the proper lighting.
 It’s not just about design, in a kitchen it’s also about safety.
 Work areas where people are handling sharp knives and hot objects must be well lit.
 Install dimmer switches so that you can always control how much light is dispersed.

 DON’T use too many different finishes.
 Don’t go for more than two countertop materials in the same kitchen and don’t mix more than two or three metal finishes.
 It’s ok to have a bit of variety, but all the finishes should compliment each other and work together.You don’t want it too look too busy.

-DO stick with neutral colors for your cabinetry if you want a decent return on investment.
-Wild colors can be fun if they’re just for you, but they rarely get you your money back when it comes time to sell.
+DO stick with neutral colors for your cabinetry if you want a good return on investment.
+Wild colors can be fun if they’re just for you, but they’re less likely to get you your money back when it comes time to sell.

 The kitchen is arguably the most important room in the house and a kitchen renovation is a huge undertaking.
 There are a lot of different paths you can take, but good planning is the key to success.